-She can still feel the imprint of that final hug.
+She can still feel that final hug.

-She can still feel the weight of her son’s head on her chest and remembers how she cupped the back of his head and ran her fingers through his dark curls.
+She can feel the weight of her son’s head on her chest and remembers how she cupped the back of his head and ran her fingers through his dark curls.

-Over the last several days she has listened to cold intellectual and academic debates about that amendment and what it means.
+Over the last several days, she’s listened to pointless academic debates about that amendment and its meaning.
 It doesn’t mean anything to her.
-It’s all just empty words and platitudes.
-After all is said and done, her boy is dead.

 She remembers the day these pictures were taken.

 In one, her son is wearing his Houston Astros baseball cap and clutching his glove to his chest.
 His first baseball game with his father.
-His smile bursts through the glass picture frame and she feels a sudden pang in her heart.
+His smile bursts through the glass picture frame, and she feels a sudden pang in her heart.

 Her husband took the other photo and gave it to her last Mother’s Day in a frame with brightly painted flowers.
 In it, her son is seen squatting in the flower bed on the side of the house, joyously pointing at a snail that he discovered.
 The sights and sounds of that day are still fresh in her memory.
-She can still see the mud from the freshly watered garden seeping from the holes in his spiderman crocks — and she still hears all of the questions about this newly discovered creature.
+She can still see the mud from the freshly watered garden seeping from the holes in his Spiderman crocks — and she still hears all of the questions about this newly discovered creature.

 “Mama, does he live in that shell…. is that his home?”